htcondor/htcondor/docs/man-pages/condor_continue.rst

 Exit Status
 -----------

-*condor_continue* will exit with a status value of 0 (zero) upon success, and it will exit with the value 1 (one) upon failure.
+*condor_continue* will exit with a status value of 0 upon success, and it will exit with the value 1 upon failure.

 Examples
 --------